mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I lowered my voice and spoke resolutely.
 "It may take a while, but I'll be back.
 I promise."

 "What are you talking about?
-The trains run four times a day."
+The trains run all day."

+I paused not knowing how to respond, and in that time his face turned to realization.

+"No," he said.
+"You're interrupting the senate?"

 His gaze cast doubt on my resolve.
 How easy it would have been to say yes; to have him next to me while I interrupted a room full of politicians about some important science I didn't understand.
 To know that I wouldn't be alone when I did what I felt was right.
-But this wasn't about me.
-Kipnu needed to be kept safe.
+But my comfort wasn't worth Kipnu's safety.
+I had to keep him out of it.

+"Why?" he asked.

+I couldn't hold back the moisture pooling on my cheeks, the "mist of grief" as my mother called it.
+I took a deep breath to cool myself down and wiped it away, and felt even more resolute.

-"I...
-I love you," I said.
-"Goodbye."
+"It's necessary," I said.

 I hopped onto Laen and didn't look back.